webplatform/docs/guides/lesser-known_semantic_elements/index.md

 A line break can be introduced into the document using the <code>&lt;br&gt;</code>
 element.
-However, this should only be used to force line breaks where they are required, and never to apply more vertical spacing between paragraphs or such in a document — that is more properly done with CSS.
+However, this should only be used to force line breaks where they are required, and never to apply more vertical spacing between paragraphs or such in a document; that is of course more properly done with CSS.

 Sometimes it might be easier to use the preformatted text block